pwa-builder/PWABuilder/.github/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist

 - [ ] Test: run `npm run test` and ensure that all tests pass
-- [ ] Target master branch (or an appropriate release branch if appropriate for a bug fix)
+- [ ] Target main branch (or an appropriate release branch if appropriate for a bug fix)
 - [ ] Ensure that your contribution follows [standard accessibility guidelines](https://docs.microsoft.com/en-us/microsoft-edge/accessibility/design).
 Use tools like https://webhint.io/ to validate your changes.